FrostyCirno/Kenopsia/README.md

 # Kenopsia
-the eerie, forlorn atmosphere of a place that *is* usually bustling with people but is now abandoned and quiet
+the eerie, forlorn atmosphere of a place that i̲s̲ usually bustling with people but is now abandoned and quiet